kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/08-bills-and-statements/articles/01-how-do-i-download-a-statement/content.md

+# Bills and statements
-# How do I download a statement?
+## How do I download a statement?
 ### Downloading statements from the website

 You can download standard statements, or accounting statements for every balance or Jar you have.
 For accounting statements, fees show up separately for each transaction